310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/shinobu_2.md

 {% img /img/es/eventstory/tropical/minitalk_shinobu2_2.jpg %}

 {% bubble Shinobu v2 %}
-Kero-sama[^1] is a mascot character.
+Kero-sama[^1] is a frog-based mascot character.
 Midori-kun told me all about it.

 It looks adorable, but it has high physical capability, and can even walk on two legs!